 Small businesses should also make sure the payment due date is clearly shown on all invoices and have a process in place for dealing with requests from customers who request a longer period to pay the invoice.
 Your invoice wording should also stipulate your right to make late payment and interest charges on late payments – you can always decide not to charge these if you don’t want to and make a virtue of that with your customer.

-In summary, best practice is
+In summary, best practice is:

 - Check out the exact name and legal status of the business you’re dealing with.
 If the entity you’re dealing with is a sole trader or partnership, the proprietor or partners are personally liable so make sure you have their full details correctly noted down.
 Businesses can disappear much faster and easier than individuals.
-If you need anything further information for limited companies you can obtain information and documents at: https://www.gov.uk/get-information-about-a-company
+If you need any further information for limited companies you can obtain information and documents at: https://www.gov.uk/get-information-about-a-company

 - Don’t be afraid to ask for all the information you need – if you can’t get it now, it will certainly be harder further down the line.